The Minimum Regularized Covariance Determinant estimator

 \subsection{The MRCD precision matrix}

-The precision matrix is the inverse of the scatter matrix, and is needed for the calculation of robust MRCD-based Mahalanobis distances, for linear discriminant analysis, for graphical modeling \citep{ollerer2015robust}, and for many other computations.
-The MRCD scatter matrix (\ref{MRCDestimates}) is computationally convenient to invert by its construction, yielding the expression
+The precision matrix is the inverse of the scatter matrix, and is needed for the calculation of robust MRCD-based Mahalanobis distances, for linear discriminant analysis, for graphical modeling \citep{ollerer2015robust}, and for many other computations. { By (\ref{MRCDestimates}) the MRCD precision matrix is given by the expression}